-Carpeting adds value to the home and when placed in the right rooms, makes it room warmer, both literally and figuratively.
-Once you answer the following questions, you can determine how much carpet you need.
-Afterwards, when you’re ready to install, ImproveNet can connect you with a local carpet pro.
+Carpeting adds value to the home and when placed in the right rooms, makes the room warmer, both literally and figuratively.
+Once you answer the questions above, you can determine how much carpet you need for your carpet or stair project.

-Once you decide which kind you want, it’s time to figure out how much you need for the home you plan to carpet.
-The goal when laying carpet is to not have seams or as few as possible.
-To determine a floor's square footage, measure the room and draw the room.
+Once you decide what kind of carpet you want, it’s time to figure out how much you need for your home.
+The goal when laying carpet is to not have seams, or as few as possible.
+To determine a floor's square footage, measure and draw the room.
 Measure the width of the room at its widest point.
 Measure the length of the room at its longest stretch.
-Then multiply those two longest points by each other to determine the square footage of the room.
+Then, multiply those two longest points by each other to determine the square footage of the room.

 Carpeting is usually sold by square yards, but some dealers give a square foot price.
 Most come in rolls of 9-, 12- or 15-feet wide.
 If there has to be a seam, place it away from the doorway and somewhere where people won’t be walking over it often.

 For stairs, measure one stair tread (the horizontal part) from one side to the other side of the rail (or wall) and then round it off to the nearest foot.
 Then, measure the stair from the bottom to the top of the tread (the vertical part) and round off to the nearest foot.
 Multiply these two together to determine the area of the stair.
 Add three inches if you plan to use carpet padding.
 Count all the stairs and multiply that number by the area to determine how many square feet of carpet you’ll need.